 Once you configure a trading partner, Stedi automatically parses and validates inbound EDI files in real time.

-Generate test files
+Generate test files in the browser

-To process an inbound test file:
+To generate and send an inbound test file:

 Inbound processing flow